krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 }
 ```

-Having established this pattern, why bother having `propagateConstraints` iterate the board at all to check for `cell.size === 1`?
+Now, having established this pattern, why bother having `propagateConstraints` iterate the board at all to check for `cell.size === 1`?
 We could add a size check and and enqueue operation to `performEdgeClueInitialization`, and have `propagateConstraints` be driven solely by the queue.
 But, we'd have to perform this size check for all three cases for `c` in `performEdgeClueInitialization`, each of which use slightly different methods to alter constraint lists.
 We need an abstraction around all of these methods versatile enough to handle not only the ways we modify constraint lists in the edge clue functions but also, hopefully, ways we might modify constraint lists in the future-- as we'll want to make sure we propagate constraints every time they change.

 How to approach this?
 So far, we've used `Set.prototype.delete()` to eliminate individual values from cells, but have also used `.clear()` followed by `.add()` to quickly resolve a cell with multiple values in its constraint list to just a single value.
 This suggests two basic use cases: deleting a value, and deleting everything but a value.
 Since the latter is reducible to repeated applications of the former, let's treat `.delete()` as primitive; we'll first write an abstraction around it which also checks for `cell.size === 1` and enqueues after a successful delete, and then wrap this in a secondary abstraction which transforms cell resolutions into repeated applications of our delete abstraction.
 Here's what it looks like: